oroinc/documentation/backend/configuration/yaml/datagrids.rst

 ``filter_by_having`` (**type**: ``bool`` **default**: ``false``)

-    When set to ``true`` the expression created by the configured filter will be used inside the having part of the query (this is needed, for example, when the configured ``data_name`` is the result of an aggregation function.
+    When set to ``true``, the expression created by the configured filter will be used inside the having part of the query (this is needed, for example, when the configured ``data_name`` is the result of an aggregation function).

 ``force_like`` (**type**: ``bool`` **default**: ``false``)